-The software offers the possibility to fit the data using a n-exponential tailfit, a n-exponential reconvolution fit or a rapid reconvolution fit.
+The software offers the possibility to fit the data using a n-exponential tailfit or a n-exponential reconvolution fit.
 A tailfit can be used when the fitted lifetimes are significantly longer than the instrument response function.
 Still a reconvolution fit is usually preferable, especially for FRET determinations, because the complete decay is fitted, while for a tailfit, the start of the fitting range is usually a bit arbitrary, and the short component can be underestimated.
-The rapid reconvolution model is used for systems with rapid reconvolution electronics (e.g. hybrid PMA-detector + MultiHarp photon counting board), where the peak count rates have been significantly higher than the pile up limit, or in cases, where the repetition rate has been too high to fit the decay completely into the TCSPC-window, e.g. 2PE excitation with 80MHz and dyes with a lifetime above ~3ns.
 For explanation on the fitting model and the used equations, click on the "Help" button next to the selected model.
 This opens a help window containing the fitting equation and the explanation of the different parameters.